Published: November 10, 2020

 This year, Sonoma County Public Health is expanding the order to require that all health care and specified congregate care facilities establish an influenza vaccination program requiring all staff receive an annual influenza vaccination.
 We strongly recommend it for EMS Providers and all congregate care facilities.

 The Health Officer has the authority to "take measures as may be necessary to prevent and control the spread of disease within the territory under their jurisdiction" (Health and Safety Code §120175).
 State law requires that general acute care hospitals and certain other health care facilities offer influenza vaccination to employees and, for those employees who decline vaccination, maintain a record of the signed declination form (Health and Safety Code §1288.7; CA Code of Regulations §5199 Aerosol Transmissible Diseases).

 All health care and specified congregate facilities in Sonoma County must implement an influenza vaccination program requiring all staff to receive an annual influenza vaccination.

 This order is ongoing and applies to each future influenza season unless modified, suspended, or rescinded.
 Influenza season starts November 1, 2020 and ends May 1, 2021.
 If influenza surveillance shows unusually early and/or late peaks, the order may be extended.

 Staff Subject to the Order:

 This order applies to all persons, paid or unpaid, who work for the facilities subject to the order.

 Facilities Subject to the Order:

-This order applies to all health care, specified congregate facilities, and EMS providers in Sonoma County, including but not limited to hospitals, skilled nursing and other long-term care facilities, outpatient medical clinics, hospice, and home health agencies.
+This order applies to all health care and specified congregate facilities in Sonoma County, including but not limited to hospitals, skilled nursing and other long-term care facilities, outpatient medical clinics, hospice, and home health agencies.

 Exceptions and Accommodations: